McKeown Medical

 Because with collagen-stimulating treatments, time tells the truth.

-The reason we follow up for 12 weeks is that is the time it takes for collagen to remodel and the skin tightening to become evidence.
+The reason we follow up for 12 weeks is that it is the time it takes for collagen to remodel and the skin tightening to become evident.

-As you can see, there was a significant improvement over the 12 week period after treatment with Sofwave®.
-The patient was delighted—but more importantly, the results were exactly the kind of measurable improvement we look for before introducing any technology to the clinic.
+As you can see, there was a significant improvement over the 12 weeks after treatment with Sofwave®.
+The patient was delighted, but more importantly, the results were exactly the kind of measurable improvement we look for before introducing any technology to the clinic.

 I want to be transparent about something: